JianPeng2022/Cloud-learning/Azure AI Fundamentals/04Computer vision Azure.md

 Training custom models: If the built-in models provided by Azure AI Vision don't meet your needs, you can use the service to train a custom model for image classification or object detection.
 Azure AI Vision builds custom models on the pre-trained foundation model, meaning that you can train sophisticated models by using relatively few training images.

+###  Fundamentals of Facial Recognition
+**Face detection** involves identifying regions of an image that contain a human face, typically by returning bounding box coordinates that form a rectangle around the face.

+With **Face analysis**, facial features can be used to train machine learning models to return other information, such as facial features such as nose, eyes, eyebrows, lips, and others.

+A further application of facial analysis is to train a machine learning model to identify known individuals from their facial features.
+This is known as facial recognition, and uses multiple images of an individual to train the model.
+This trains the model so that it can detect those individuals in new images on which it wasn't trained.
+When used responsibly, facial recognition is an important and useful technology that can improve efficiency, security, and customer experiences.

+Microsoft Azure provides multiple Azure AI services that you can use to detect and analyze faces, including:
+- Azure AI Vision, which offers face detection and some basic face analysis, such as returning the bounding box coordinates around an image.
+- Azure AI Video Indexer, which you can use to detect and identify faces in a video.
+- Azure AI Face, which offers pre-built algorithms that can detect, recognize, and analyze faces.